chienhsiang-hung/blog/content/posts/2023/draft - aws making consolidated report/index.md

 - Download and Upload
   1. Actions > Export function > Download deployment package
   2. (edit your code package)
-  3. Compress your folder > Upload from > .zip file
+  3. Compress your files > Upload from > .zip file
 - Edit on the Portal
   1. Save
   2. Deploy